mcystems/node-xml2js/README.md

 node-xml2ts
 ===========

-This is a remixed version of the original work of node-xml2js.
+This is a remixed version of the original work of Marek Kubica's node-xml2js.

 Ever had the urge to parse XML?
 And wanted to access the data in some sane, easy way?
 Don't want to compile a C parser, for whatever reason?
 Then xml2js is